Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 More Rewards (AmEx)

-The More Rewards American Express card is a tiered rewards card with no annual fee.
+The More Rewards American Express® card is a tiered rewards card with no annual fee.
 You’ll earn triple points on purchases at restaurants, supermarkets, and gas stations and single points for everything else.

-When you open a new card, you’ll earn 10,000 bonus points when you spend at least $1,000 in your first 90 days.
+When you open a new card, you’ll earn 20,000 bonus points when you spend at least $2,000 in your first 90 days, plus get a one-time $98 statement credit for a Walmart+ subscription.

 Visa Signature Flagship Rewards

 The card earns triple points for travel and double points on all other purchases.
-You can also take advantage of a $100 statement credit toward Global Entry or TSA Pre-check.
+You can also take advantage of a $100 statement credit toward Global Entry or TSA Pre-Check®.

 GO Rewards